-Cecilie Marková, born in Kyjoy in Slovakia (Czech Republic) into a modest family, trained as a milliner before working in a clothing shop.
-Initiated by her husband to spiritualism, she has particular aptitudes to communicate with the afterlife.
-So when her husband died suddenly of pneumonia - she was 42 years old - leaving her alone and childless, she found refuge in this practice and began to transcribe her communications with the spirits on paper in order to make them visible.
-These exchanges become the only meaning of her life.
-She then practices drawing following a ritual that begins with a short meditation.
-Then, guided by an invisible force, she draws her patterns with a lead pencil in a spontaneous and nervous way and only reintervenes to apply colour to her patterns.
+Cecilie Marková, was born into a modest family in Kyjoy, Slovakia (Czech Republic), and trained as a hatmaker before finding work in a clothing shop.
+Introduced to spiritualism by her husband, she demonstrated a particular ability to communicate with those beyond this world.
+At the age of 42, her husband died suddenly of pneumonia, leaving her alone and childless.
+She immediately found refuge in spiritualism and began transcribing her communications with various spirits on paper in order to make them visible to the naked eye.
+These otherworldly exchanges would ultimately give a singularly focused meaning to her life.
+Her drawing practice followed a ritual that began with a short meditation.
+Guided solely by an invisible force, she drew her patterns with graphite in a spontaneous and nervous manners, revisiting the works later to apply color to the medium-inspired patterns.